ucfcs/Fall2020-Group44/frontend/ARCHITECTURE.md

 #### About

 The `Present` page is where the user goes to after selecting questions to present in the present modal.
 This relies on a session being started in the present modal, and is where the user will wait while students join their session.
 There is a count of how many students are connected to the session.
-Once the user is ready to start displaying questions, they navigate to the `SessionInProgress` screen, which is the only navigable screen from this page.
+Once the user is ready to start displaying questions, they navigate to the `SessionInProgress` screen.
+Users are also able to navigate back to the home screen from here.

 ### SessionInProgress